naenumtou/ifrs9/PD/README.md

 * `limitPDCurves.ipynb`: The method to overcome PD Curves with data limitation (Shorter period).
 * `transitionMatrix.ipynb`: The transition matrix model is using for 12-Month unbias and lifetime PD.
 * `externalMatrix.ipynb`: The transition matrix model for low default portfolios.
 This is used external rating such as Moody's rating to calibrate observed transition matrix.
-* `NRTMatrix.ipynb`: The tansition matrix model for Non-Retail portfolios.
+* `NRTMatrix.ipynb`: The transition matrix model for Non-Retail portfolios.
 This is used the reference row of transition matrix to overcome unstable count observation, which is usually occurred for Non-Retail portfolios.

 ### Forward-looking
 #### Variable